Magellan Maestro 4000, Maestro 4040 and Maestro 4050 Car Navigation

 Magellan announced its new Maestro Car Navigation system, Maestro 4000, Maestro 4040 and Maestro 4050.

 The Magellan Maestro 4050 is the first voice-command portable GPS device.
-THe Maestro 4050 offers real-time traffic alerts, “Bluetooth hands-free phone calling capabilities and advanced voiced routing directions via Magellan’s SayWhere text-to-speech function”.
+The Maestro 4050 offers real-time traffic alerts, “Bluetooth hands-free phone calling capabilities and advanced voiced routing directions via Magellan’s SayWhere text-to-speech function”.
 It is preloaded with full coverage maps of the 50 United States, Canada and Puerto Rico.

 It will be available in this May at US $699.99.

-The Magellan Maestro 4040 has similar features as the 4050, real-time traffic alerts, bluetooth hands-free,etc but it lacks the voice recognition capabilities.
+The Magellan Maestro 4040 has similar features as the 4050, real-time traffic alerts, Bluetooth hands-free,etc but it lacks the voice recognition capabilities.
 It will be available in April 1st at just $499.99.

 The Magellan Maestro 4000 offers voice-guided, turn-by-turn directions with preloaded maps of the 48 contiguous United States.